smithy-lang/smithy/docs/source-2.0/quickstart.rst

         output := for City {
             // "required" is used on output to indicate if the service
             // will always provide a value for the member.
+            // "notProperty" indicates that top-level input member "name"
+            // is not bound to any resource property.
             @required
             @notProperty
             name: String